 Mobile interfaces

 Tablets and mobile phones provide all the hardware necessary for DMI's and offer some compelling new possibilities.
 Jordan Rudess describes how the sophisticated built-in interfaces of these platforms can be leveraged for music, "Today on your mobile device, you can do things like play four simultaneous notes while adding vibrato to two of the notes while increasing the volume on one of them and bending the pitch of the fourth one.
 If you walk into a music store today, you will still be hard pressed to find any instrument in any price range that can do that.
-Luckily for all of us as musicians there are some people who are working on bridging this crazy gap and creating instruments that take advantage of the technology and offer musicians the next level of expression."(REFERENCE PLUS PAGE NUMBER)
+Luckily for all of us as musicians there are some people who are working on bridging this crazy gap and creating instruments that take advantage of the technology and offer musicians the next level of expression" (Rudess, 2017).

 Web audio

-In the early 90's, stand-alone DMI's gave way to a proliferation of software-based instruments running on laptops.
+In the early 90's, stand-alone hardware-based DMI's gave way to a proliferation of software-based instruments running on laptops.
 Today's shift to browser-based computing provides a new platform for DMI's.
 Web Audio technology runs real-time sound computation in the browser itself.
 The accompanying Web MIDI protocol permits attaching outboard interfaces, like keyboards, to the browser device (e.g., laptop, tablet).
 At the time of this writing, over 20 million instances of web audio are spawned by browser users daily though most are for web audio applications not related to instrumental music performance.
 Running a browser for, say a gaming app, is the same as running it for a DMI.

-As an example, a spectral simulation of the Roland 808 Drum Machine "lives" on a web page which is built using wavetables, waveshaping and filters.
+As an example, a spectral simulation of the Roland 808 Drum Machine ‘lives’ on a web page that is built using wavetables, waveshaping and filters.
 The page presents a replica of the original interface with identical buttons and knobs (similar projects can be found for other vintage analog synthesizers, for example, the Monotron and Juno).

 Ultimately, web technology can support the full range of techniques for DMI's which have been discussed.
 Entirely novel instruments, replicas of pre-existing instruments across cultures and time, as well as foley sound effects and soundscape instruments are foreseeable web applications.